Zehntor/Comp2017---Yal2JVM/README.txt

       a number of classes were created to deal with specific semantic rules.
       (com/comp/semantic_analyser/analisers/*)
 - Code generator
-    - Performs the semantic analysis step of the compilation.
+    - Performs the code generation step of the compilation.
     - As the code could grow to an unmaintainable size, and to keep the code clean and according to SOLID principles, a number of classes were created to deal with specific code generation rules.
       (com/comp/code_generator/generators/*)